SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 > [!NOTE]
 > Site designs and site scripts are currently in preview and are subject to change.
 They are not currently supported for use in production environments.

 Site designs offer a great way to standardize the look and feel of your site collections.
 You can't do some things with site designs, however, like add a footer to every page.
-You can use the PnP provisioning engine to create a template that you can use to provision an application customizer to a site.
-This application customizer can then update your page design, for example to register a footer on every page.
+You can use the PnP provisioning engine to create a template that you can use to provision an Application Customizer to a site.
+This Application Customizer can then update your page design, for example to register a footer on every page.

 This article describes how to create a site design that applies a PnP provisioning template to a site.
-The template will add an application customizer to render a footer.
+The template will add an Application Customizer to render a footer.

 The steps in this article use the following components: